Georgitanev/python38_proj_adata/README.md

 It saves urls with additional information for all deputats.

-Note: There is .xml files but # xml on /3013 not working properly.
+#### Note: There are .xml files but # xml on /3013 not working properly.
 So use .xlsx files to get info.

-It download .xlsx files with information.
+#### It download .xlsx files with information.

 To run the scraper type:
 ```